Marketing

 To launch these types of campaigns, your business should ensure it has a flexible and secure promotion infrastructure in place to power a variety of use cases.

 Once you have a Promotion Engine integrated, you can effectively scale your promotions to achieve your business goals.
-You can then monitor, analyse and adjust your campaigns in real time to fit specific customer segments and market conditions.
+You can then monitor, analyze and adjust your campaigns in real-time to fit specific customer segments and market conditions.

 Let’s quickly go over the promotion marketing basics we’ve covered in this blog post:

-• What is promotion marketing?
-Promotion marketing uses various promotion mechanisms, including discounts, coupons, loyalty & referral programs, and much more, to incentivize customer behaviour and purchases.
+• Promotion marketing uses various promotion mechanisms, including discounts, coupons, loyalty & referral programs, and much more, to incentivize customer behavior and purchases.

-• Different types of promotion are better suited to different business goals.
+• Different types of promotions are better suited to different business goals.
 Knowing when to use each promotion is an important part of getting your promotion strategy right.

-• Look towards big brands and the promotions they run for inspiration and Best Practices.
+• Look toward big brands and the promotions they run for inspiration and Best Practices.
 There’s no better way to learn than from the experts.

 • To stand the best chance of running a successful promotional campaign, whether it’s loyalty or referrals, you need the right tools at your disposal.